Vitols999/QMS-WIKI/DocGisDatabaseAddRemove.md

 Make sure your personal firewall allows UDP traffic on the given port.

 You can trigger the resulting action on the notification manually, too.
-Do a right click on the root entry of the database and select *"Sync. with Database"*.
+Do a right-click on the root entry of the database and select *"Sync. with Database"*.

 ![Synchronize DB](images/DocGisDatabaseAddRemove/maproom3.png "Synchronize DB")

 ## Search the database

 You can do a text search over items of a database.
-To start the search do a right click on the root entry of the database and select *"Search Database"*.
+To start the search do a right-click on the root entry of the database and select *"Search Database"*.

 ![Search database](images/DocGisDatabaseAddRemove/maproom3.png "Search database")